KevinKrause/pwgen/README.txt

 The list of special characters, the default number of generated passwords, and their length can be configured in the script.

-The dictionary is extracted from https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/American_Oxford_3000.pdf and https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/American_Oxford_5000.pdf
+The word list is extracted from https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/American_Oxford_3000.pdf and https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/American_Oxford_5000.pdf
 I combined and sorted the lists, and removed duplicates and non 7bit ASCII chars